IceHe/lib/mac/setup-guide.md

             sdk install java
             ```

-    -   C. Download the installation from the official website
+    -   C. via the installation downloaded from the official website

         Reference : [Java Downloads - Oracle](https://www.oracle.com/java/technologies/downloads/)

-1. Set the environment variable `JAVA_HOME`
+1. Set the environment variable `JAVA_HOME` - automatically via the dotfiles above

-    Append the command below to the file `~/.zshrc` :
+    or do it manually - append the command below to the ZSH configuration file `~/.zshrc` :

     ```bash
-    export JAVA_HOME=`/usr/libexec/java_home -v 8`
+    export JAVA_HOME=`/usr/libexec/java_home -v 1.8`
     ```

     - If `~/.zshrc` doesn't exists, create it
     - If use `bash` instead of `zsh`, append to the file `~/.bashrc`

-    NOTE : The tilde symbol `~` equals the path of the current user's home directory
-    e.g. for me `/Users/icehe`
+    NOTE : The tilde symbol `~` equals the path of the current user's home directory, e.g. for me `/Users/icehe`

-    e.g. get the path of JDK 8 :
+    NOTE : Get the path to JDK via `/usr/libexec/java_home`, e.g. JDK 8

     ```bash
     $ /usr/libexec/java_home -v 1.8
-    # e.g.
     /Library/Java/JavaVirtualMachines/zulu-8.jdk/Contents/Home
     ```